Rockrayhan/myschool/readme.md

-# This is an School Management System Application
+# This is a School Management System Application

 ## Live site link:
 https://project.devmrahman.com/admin/